Towards Unsupervised Recognition of Token-level Semantic Differences in Related Documents: Results

 \section{Results}

 Table~\ref{tab:validation-results} presents validation results for the different approaches.
 We observe positive correlations throughout.
-Adding 50\% paraphrases as negative examples to the test set leads to a consistently decreased accuracy, indicating that imbalanced input is a challenge to most approaches.
-On synthetic documents composed of 5 sentences, the approaches tend to converge: word alignment becomes slightly less accurate, while \diffdel{} seems to benefit from the longer sequence length.
-Furthermore, the examples are slightly more difficult for most approaches if one of the two documents is permuted with~5 inversions.
+Adding 50\% paraphrases as negative examples to the test set leads to a decreased accuracy, indicating that imbalanced input is a challenge.
+When moving on to synthetic test documents composed of 5 sentences, the approaches tend to converge: word alignment becomes slightly less accurate, while \diffdel{} seems to benefit from the increased sequence length.
+Furthermore, when one of the two test documents is permuted with~5 inversions, recognizing the differences becomes slightly more difficult for most approaches.

-Finally, translating one of the documents into another language leads to a consistent decline in terms of the average correlation across all target languages, highlighting the difficulty of recognizing semantic differences across languages.
-Appendix~\ref{appendix-additional-results} provides individual results for the six target languages, showing that comparing English documents to documents in Japanese, Korean, or Chinese is particularly challenging.
+Finally, cross-lingual document pairs clearly present a challenge to all approaches, since we observe a consistent decline in terms of the average correlation across the six language pairs.
+Appendix~\ref{appendix-additional-results} provides results for the individual target languages, which show that comparing English documents to documents in Japanese, Korean or Chinese is particularly challenging.
+Appendices~\ref{appendix-examples} and~\ref{appendix-examples-crosslingual} juxtapose monolingual cross-lingual comparisons, illustrating that the latter are less accurate.

 \paragraph{Discussion of \diffalign{}} When using \xlmr{} without further adaptation, the hidden states from the 8th layer yield a more useful word alignment than the last layer, which confirms previous findings~\cite{jalili-sabet-etal-2020-simalign,zhang-et-al-2020-bertscore}.
 Interestingly, we find that fine-tuning the model with SimCSE strongly improves these results.
-Even though SimCSE is an unsupervised sentence-level objective, the results suggest that learning sentence-level representations also improves the quality of word alignment, reflecting a similar finding of \citet{leiter-2021-reference} that supervised fine-tuning on NLI can improve the explainability of BERTScore.
-Comparing the unsupervised model to a version of XLM-R trained on paraphrases and parallel data, we find that it handles long paraphraphs and non-monotonic sentence alignments surprisingly robustly, which is confirmed by additional results in Appendix~\ref{appendix-additional-results}.
+Even though SimCSE is an unsupervised sentence-level objective, the results suggest that learning sentence-level representations also improves the quality of word alignment.
+This is in line with a related finding of \citet{leiter-2021-reference} that supervised fine-tuning on NLI can improve the explainability of BERTScore.